CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 ## Straight to the root

-I thought fixing the cyclic reference issue would fix all the memory eating but not.
+I thought fixing the cyclic reference issue would fix all the memory eating but it does not.
 Something is still eating my memory !
-And using the same tools as before I just figure out that I still have a tons of IQ hanging in memory.
+And using the same tools as before I just figured out that I still have tons of IQ hanging in memory.
 Using objgraph again helps a lot to find the real source:

 ```python